 9. GNOME Office: Office Suite

-Gnome Office is quite lightweight in that respect.
-Gnome Office is technically not a complete office suite.
-It’s composed of different standalone applications and among them, AbiWord & Gnumeric stands out.
+Gnome Office is quite the opposite in that respect.
+Gnome Office is technically not a complete office suite but it is composed of different standalone applications and among them, AbiWord & Gnumeric stands out.

-Installing AbiWord & Gnumeric on Ubuntu based distributions
+Installing AbiWord & Gnumeric in Linux

 sudo apt install abiword gnumeric